 Looking at the precedence and the way army functions, the above question has not been satisfactorily answered.

 Having said that, there is one very famous example from army’s past which comes to mind and which validates the probable reasoning behind selection of Lt.
 General Bipin Rawat.
 During the 1965 Indo-Pak war, Indian Army had its finest hour in the Battle of Asal Uttar when it halted the advance of Pakistan Army’s much vaunted and formidable 1st Armoured Division and its running mate, the 11th Infantry Division.
-One of the reasons which allowed Indian troops to organize and mount such a staunch defence was the knowledge about the lay of land of the Western Army Commander – the redoubtable Lt.
+One of the reasons which allowed Indian troops to organize and mount such a staunch defense was the knowledge about the lay of land of the Western Army Commander – the redoubtable Lt.
 General Harbaksh Singh.
-The act of breaching the nallas to flood the area to restrict movement of Pakistani armour and channel them in particular direction(s) happened because the Army Commander understood the lay of the land.
+The act of breaching the nallas to flood the area to restrict movement of Pakistani armor and channel them in particular direction(s) happened because the Army Commander understood the lay of the land.

 Whether something like this is relevant in present scenario or will be relevant as the new Chief discharges his duties, remains to be seen.

-Will this decision politicise the army and henceforth, the selection of the Chief?
+Will this decision politicize the army and henceforth, the selection of the Chief?
 As supporter of Narendra Modi and this government, I think the government has taken the decision with best intention in mind.
 Even if I don’t agree with it.

 The reason I don’t agree with it is because it creates a window of opportunity to play favourites.
 No institution has been spared from the ill-effects of this disease of favouritism save the selection of Service Chiefs (with some exceptions, of course).
 Some senior ex-servicemen have opined that selection of COAS only on the basis of seniority has meant that less than worthy candidates have been elevated to the position and deep selection can ensure that this does not happen.